elixir-lang/elixir-lang.github.com/getting-started/erlang-libraries.markdown

 ## Formatted text output

 Elixir does not contain a function similar to `printf` found in C and other languages.
-An option is to rely on string interpolation to achieve similar
+An option is to rely on string interpolation to achieve a similar
 result:

 ```iex